Certified nurse-midwife: Practice

-Legal perspectives

-Certified Nurse-Midwives (CNMs) can legally practice in all 50 states and the District of Columbia.
+CNMs can legally practice in all 50 states and the District of Columbia.
 Current legal issues regarding midwifery are largely state-specific.
 On October 20, 2012, the Alabama Birth Coalition organized a "Walk 4 Midwives" in Huntsville to raise awareness of Alabama's law that prohibits midwives from attending home births.
 Currently, it is legal to give birth at home in Alabama, but that birth cannot be attended by anyone, including midwives.
 Proponents of midwives have been trying to introduce a bill to change the law for the past nine years when it was finally made it out of committee in 2011.
 Because the session ended right when that happened, no action has yet been taken.
 Recently in Texas, a group of midwives working on the U.S.-Mexican border have been found guilty of selling false birth certificates.
 Their verdict has caused U.S. Customs and Border Protection to question the validity of birth certificates of many people birthed by these midwives and others along the border.